LLNL/pEyeON/README.md

 ```bash
 obs = eyeon.parse.Parse(args.dir)
 ```

+#### Jupyter Notebook
+If you want to run jupyter, the `./docker-run.sh` script exposes port 8888.
+Launch it from the `/workdir` or eyeon root directory via `jupyter notebook --ip=0.0.0.0 --no-browser` and open the `demo.ipynb` notebook for a quick demonstration.

+#### Streamlit app
+In the `src` directory, there exist the bones of a data exploration applet.
+To generate data for this, add the database flag like `eyeon parse -d tests/data/eyeon/dbhelper/20240925-eyeon.db`.
+Then, if necessary, update the database path variable in the `pyproject.toml`.
+The streamlit directory has more information in its own README.

 ## Future Work
 There will be a second part to this project, which will be to develop a cloud application that anonymizes and summarizes the findings to enable OT security analysis.